greganswer/node-chat-app/README.md

+# node-chat-app

-Based on the tutorial for this Node course on Udemy: https://www.udemy.com/the-complete-nodejs-developer-course-2 Currently viewable at https://immense-sierra-44077.herokuapp.com/
+Node.js and Socket.io Chat app based on the tutorial for this Node course on Udemy: https://www.udemy.com/the-complete-nodejs-developer-course-2
+Currently viewable at https://immense-sierra-44077.herokuapp.com/

 #### Future ideas